paulzhengfr/FedproxPER/README.md

 The main program is *main_fed.py*.

-Please install pytorch, matplotlib, sklearn, and cvxpy (for comparison).
+Please install pytorch and related first and then install the `requirement.txt` file.

 You can run the program by: